jmm0468/3_getdata-016_proj/CodeBook.md

 # Format

-The tidy.txt dataset is a CSV file with four columns.
+The tidy.csv dataset is a CSV file with four columns.

 # Columns